How to Make Money Entering Video Game Tournaments

 - ESL Play – with 1,000 tournaments per month in over 60 games, ESL is another option for getting into competitive gaming.
-Their ESL Open contests are open to everyone, whereas the ESL Challenger competitions have entry requirements.
-ELS Mater contests can only be entered through qualifiers.
+Their ESL Open contests are available to everyone, whereas the ESL Challenger competitions have entry requirements.
+ELS Master contests can only be entered through qualifiers.

 Compete in Live Events

 Once you have worked your way up the ranks in online leagues, it is time to hit the live tournaments.
 There will be opportunities in all major cities, so look for an eSports venue close to where you live.

 These tournaments are where the big money is at, but one-off video game competitions don’t offer a stable income.
 However, perform well at these competitions and, if you have the skill you, eSports teams could sign you.
 In fact, sponsorship is where 95% of eSports players’ income comes from.
 Organizations are constantly on the lookout for new gamers who can give their team that new edge they need.

 It is a lot of hard work, time, and commitment.
 Have you got what it takes?